score-json/nlohmann_json/docs/mkdocs/docs/api/macros/json_use_legacy_discarded_value_comparison.md

 #define JSON_USE_LEGACY_DISCARDED_VALUE_COMPARISON /* value */
 ```

-This macro enables the (incorrect) legacy comparison behavior of discarded JSON values.
+This macro enables the (incorrect) legacy comparison behaviour of discarded JSON values.
 Possible values are `1` to
 enable or `0` to disable (default).

 When enabled, comparisons involving at least one discarded JSON value yield results as follows: